expfactory/expfactory/docs/pages/1-generate.md

 docker run -v $PWD:/data vanessa/expfactory-builder build digit-span spatial-span tower-of-london test-task
 ```

 Let's build the container from the Dockerfile!
+We are going to name it `expfactory/experiments`

 ```
 docker build -t expfactory/experiments .